ut-ims-robotics/youbot_ux/README.md

 Before starting up the on-board computer, turn on the youBot's motors, including the manipulator's motors.
 Otherwise, if youBot's driver is started up with the previously set up service after the OS has booted, the youBot's driver won't detect the robot's base's and manipulator's motors. <br/>
 **Turning off the motors of the manipulators will cause the manipulator to collapse**

-After running the youbot_ux launcher.launch file or after it has automatically been started by a service, turn on your DualShock 4 controller.
+After running the youbot_ux launcher.launch file or after it has automatically been started by the service, turn on your DualShock 4 controller.
 You can do so by pressing the PS button (button in the middle of 2 analog sticks), after which a blue LED light should start blinking.
 When it is connected and everything works correctly, the LED should be solid blue.

 ### Using the robot